OfflineIMAP/offlineimap/docs/doc-src/FAQ.rst

   (security and bugfixes) for users who don't want or can't upgrade to the latest release.

-For more information about the branching model and workflow, see the HACKING page.
+For more information about the branching model and workflow, see `Advanced Git`_.

 Why are your Maildir message filenames so long?
 -----------------------------------------------

-OfflineIMAP has two relevant principles: 1) never modifying your messages in any way and 2) ensuring 100% reliable synchronizations.
+OfflineIMAP has two relevant principles:

+1. Never modifying your messages in any way.
+2. Ensure 100% reliable synchronizations.

 In order to do a reliable sync, OfflineIMAP must have a way to uniquely identify each e-mail.
 Three pieces of information are required to do this: your account name, the folder name, and the message UID.
 The account name can be calculated from the path in which your messages are.
 The folder name can usually be as well, BUT some mail clients move messages between folders by simply moving the file, leaving the name intact.

 So, OfflineIMAP must store both a message UID and a folder ID.
 The folder ID is necessary so OfflineIMAP can detect a message being moved